APH Amphenol

 Valuation

-The company's current market valuation reflects trailing P/E of 38.32, forward P/E of 29.25, PEG of 1.77.
+The company's current market valuation reflects trailing P/E of 35.47, forward P/E of 25.49, PEG of 1.46.
 The trailing-to-forward compression is present but not extreme — consistent with a company where earnings are expected to grow at a steady rather than exceptional pace.
-The PEG reads as moderate — investors are paying a fair but not discounted price for the growth embedded in current estimates.
-At 2.98, the aggregate current ratio reflects strong balance sheet liquidity across the company.
+On a PEG basis, the company screens as attractively priced relative to its expected earnings growth.
+The current ratio of 1.71 is in an acceptable range, reflecting reasonable short-term financial health.
 Across multiples and liquidity, the company is priced in a way that reflects current expectations reasonably well — leaving limited room for error, but also limited near-term downside from valuation compression alone.

 Margins & Cash Generation